M17-Project/M17_spec/pages/02.part-1/05.application-layer/docs.md

 10           | unsigned integer | Speed in miles per hour 20           | reserved values | Transmitter/Object description field

-#### Scrambler
+##### Scrambling

 Encryption type = $01_2$

-Scrambling is an encryption by bit inversion using a bitwise exclusive-or (XOR) operation between bit sequence of data and pseudorandom bit sequence.
+Scrambling is an encryption by bit inversion using a bitwise exclusive-or (XOR) operation between the bit sequence of data and a pseudorandom bit sequence.

-Encrypting bitstream is generated using a Fibonacci-topology Linear-Feedback Shift Register (LFSR).
+Pseudorandom bit sequence is generated using a Fibonacci-topology Linear-Feedback Shift Register (LFSR).
 Three different LFSR sizes are available: 8, 16 and 24-bit.
 Each shift register has an associated polynomial.
 The polynomials are listed in Table 7.
 The LFSR is initialised with a seed value of the same length as the shift register.
-Seed value acts as an encryption key for the scrambler algorithm.
+The seed value acts as an encryption key for the scrambler algorithm.
 Figures 5 to 8 show block diagrams of the algorithm

 Encryption subtype | LFSR polynomial                         | Seed length | Sequence period
 ------------------ | ---------------                         | ----------- | ---------------